-The Issaquah Food & Clothing Bank (IFCB) uses a self-select grocery model so clients can select foods that their families will actually eat and families can shop in a space that feels more like a grocery store.
+The Issaquah Food & Clothing Bank (IFCB) uses a self-select grocery model so clients can shop for the foods that their families will actually eat and in a space designed to feel like a grocery store.
 The Issaquah Food & Clothing Bank places a special emphasis on providing access to fresh, local produce, and healthier food options.
 We receive fresh food donations from local grocery partners, community gardens, private gardens, farmers markets, fruit gleaning projects, and other community harvest partners.

 Issaquah Food & Clothing Bank

 Afternoon volunteers are needed to help process food donations, sort and portion foods, stock shelves, clean and sanitize food surfaces, and get the grocery area ready for the next day's services.Volunteer Tasks May Include:

 - Date checking foods and checking donations against Food Lifeline recall lists

 - Restocking grocery areas

 - Sanitizing food surfaces and cleaning the food bank

 How to sign-up: